Grid Trigger Point Foam Roller Review: Is it Worth the Price?

 Warranty

-The Grid foam roller was originally designed mainly for athletes; from long-distance runners and endurance athletes to Crossfit competitors, major league sports players, soccer moms, and yoga enthusiasts.
 However, The Grid will benefit anyone who suffers from muscle-related back pain, for any reason.
 You can use it for massage (roll until it quits hurting) or incorporate it into your workout.

 It can bring great relief for knotted or strained muscles – sometimes immediately.

-✅ Trigger Point Foam Roller Cost
+Trigger Point Foam Roller Price

 Yes, the Grid roller is more expensive than regular foam rollers.
 But, it is highly durable and will last you for years and years.
-Check this page on Amazon.
-If you find it for less than $40 – grab it.

 How to Use a Pressure Point Foam Roller for Back Pain

 To relieve back pain immediately – roll slowly back and forth over the painful or stiff area of the back muscle for 30-60 seconds.
-You’ll sense the trigger points as small and sensitive bumps.
-Focus exactly on these spots.

 Here’s a video with a demonstration: